Skip to Content

 rootSegmentModulesDirName = ''

 Used exclusively by the vovk new command when multiple segments are used.
-If set to a non-empty string, the root segment modules will be created in the folder with this name.
-For example, if it’s set to "root", then when vovk new controller user is executed, the controller will be created at src/modules/root/user/UserController.ts instead of src/modules/user/UserController.ts (the root of the modulesDir)
+If set to a non-empty string, the root segment modules will be created in a folder with this name.
+For example, if it’s set to "root", then when vovk new controller user is executed, the controller will be created at src/modules/root/user/UserController.ts instead of src/modules/user/UserController.ts (the root of the modulesDir).

 logLevel = 'info'

 Defines the log level for the CLI.
 The values are "debug", "info", "warn", "error".
-By default it’s "info".
+By default, it’s "info".
 Set it to "debug" to see underlying operations, such as file watching information.

 devHttps = false

-Progressive Web Apps require HTTPS protocol to be used both in development and production.
-In order to enable HTTPS in development you can use --experimental-https flag with next dev command and enable HTTPS mode for vovk dev by setting devHttpsto true or providing --https flag to the command.
+Progressive Web Apps require the HTTPS protocol to be used both in development and production.
+To enable HTTPS in development, you can use the --experimental-https flag with the next dev command and enable HTTPS mode for vovk dev by setting devHttps to true or providing the --https flag to the command.

 /vovk.config.mjs